piraeusdatastore/piraeus-operator/README.md

 - Read up on [optional components](doc/optional-components.md) and configure as needed.

-- Finally create a Helm deployment named `piraeus-op` that will set up everything.
+- Finally, create a Helm deployment named `piraeus-op` that will set up everything.

     ```